Invest in Higher Learning to Advance Your Professional Opportunities

 HL English B – min. score 5

 3 - British System / GCE "A-Levels": English-language Exam score of B or higher

 (AS level does not satisfy the requirement)

-American Admissions Exams: Applicants in the U.S. or abroad can also waive English with one of the following standard American university admissions tests and scores:
+4 - American Admissions Examinations: Webster University Geneva is "test optional" for the standard American exams.
+Yet applicants in the U.S. or abroad can also waive English with one of the following standard American university admissions tests and scores:

 ACT – a composite score of 23 or higher

 SAT – a minimum of 450 on the Evidence-based Reading and Writing Section

 5 - National Standardized Examinations: for several national systems which have rigorous exams that include an English score, including for many European countries, Webster can accept particular minimal scores as a waiver.
 See full list here.

 WAIVERS OF ENGLISH for university transfer applicants